Expected learning outcomes

 Students must provide two papers.
 One is a term paper on a topic chosen by the student in coordination with the lecturer (see below), the other is a final report which at least two other areas beyond those covered by the student in the term paper must be described concisely.

-Evaluated by lecturer.
+Evaluated by external examiner.

 The whole subject must be repeated.

 Students are required to prepare a term paper on one of the subject areas covered in the course in coordination with and approved by the lecturer and must provide a presentation of results and findings in a seminar.
 The delivery date for the term paper is arranged individually to match the seminar schedule.

 Textbooks, monographs, and research articles including but not limited to: